polaris-foundation/polaris-behealthy/README.md

-# be-healthy
+# polaris-behealthy

-**be-healthy** is BDD Toolkit for Polaris Services to ensure our integrations are healthy.
+**polaris-behealthy** is a BDD Toolkit for Polaris Services to ensure our integrations are healthy.

-**be-healthy** is a wrapper around [behave](https://behave.readthedocs.io/en/latest/), the Python library that lets us write tests in natural language and use Behaviour Driven Development.
+**polaris-behealthy** is a wrapper around [behave](https://behave.readthedocs.io/en/latest/), the Python library that lets us write tests in natural language and use Behaviour Driven Development.

-With **be-healthy** we can write tests like
+With **polaris-behealthy** we can write tests like

 ```
 Given I am a Clinician using SEND Entry